prisma/prisma/docs/prisma-schema-file.md

 Following the lead of [gofmt](https://golang.org/cmd/gofmt/) and [prettier](https://github.com/prettier/prettier), PDL syntax ships with a formatter for
 `.prisma` files.

-Like `gofmt` and unlike `prettier`, there are no options for configurability here. **There is exactly one way to format a prisma file**.
+Like `gofmt` and unlike `prettier`, there are no options for configuration here. **There is exactly one way to format a prisma file**.

 This strictness serves two benefits: